cwilldoner/practicalwork/README.md

 python inference.py --batch_size=256 --base_channels=32 --weight_decay=0.0001 --lr=0.0001 --experiment_name="cpresnet_asc_pruned_fs_4_mag_LRplat" --pruner='mag' --prune=1 --mnist=0 --iterative_steps=1 --n_epochs=150 --from_scratch=1 --scheduler="reduceLR"
 ```

-With the different learning rate schedulers from PyTorch [How to adjust learning rate](https://pytorch.org/docs/stable/optim.html#how-to-adjust-learning-rate) one might achieve better results.
-I experimented with the ReduceLROnPlateau scheduler which decreases learning rate when a metric is stuck improving for a defined number of epochs.

 Overall results for the best experiment is shown in the picture below:
 ![alt text](https://github.com/cwilldoner/practicalwork/blob/main/best_results.png?raw=true)